 Probably the biggest disadvantage of 5G is signal strength.
 Its range is shorter than the 2.4Ghz network due to the higher radio frequency, which will need to be addressed through the use of more towers and repeater stations.
 However, more towers doesn’t mean more power demand as 5G broadband technology is an energy-sipper compared to its predecessors.
 Part of the reason for this is 5G equipment is able to power up and down depending on demand and the technology offers precise directional control of antennas.

 When Will 5G Fixed Wireless Broadband Arrive In Australia?

 5G fixed wireless broadband technology is already in use by some Australian Internet Service Providers (ISPs).
-One such ISP is Lightning Broadband.
-Most of the company’s wireless links already qualify for the 5G “definition”.
-We’ve been rolling out AirFiber 5X HD radio system rollouts at selected towers, which have a 1 Gbps+ throughput capability.
+One such ISP is Lightning Broadband, with most of the company’s wireless links already qualifying for the “definition” of 5G.
+We’ve been gradually rolling out the AirFiber 5X HD radio system at selected towers in our network, which have a 1 Gbps+ throughput capability.

 Learn more about how Lightning Broadband’s fixed wireless internet technology works.

 With 5G in the communications mix, the future is very bright (and very fast) for fixed wireless broadband users.